-- 1. From the Start screen, type recovery, and then select HP Recovery Manager. - Select Recovery Media Creation, and then follow the on-screen instructions.
+- IMPORTANT: For tablets, connect to the keyboard dock before beginning these steps (select models only). - 1.
+From the Start screen, type recovery, and then select HP Recovery Manager. - 2.
+Select Recovery Media Creation, and then follow the on-screen instructions.

-If you ever need to recover the system, see Recovering using HP Recovery Manager on page 53.
+If you ever need to recover the system, see Recovering using HP Recovery Manager on page 61.